A Communication-Efficient Distributed Gradient Clipping Algorithm for Training Deep Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, we design a communication-efficient distributed stochastic local gradient clipping algorithm to train deep neural networks.
-By exploring the relaxed smoothness condition which was shown to be satisfied for certain neural networks, we theoretically prove both the linear speedup property and the improved communication complexity when each machine has the same data distribution.
-Our empirical studies show that our algorithm indeed enjoys parallel speedup and greatly improves the runtime performance in various FL scenarios (e.g., partial client participation).
-Our convergence analysis is applicable for homegeneous data, and it would be interesting to analyze the settings of heterogeneous data theoretically in the future.
+By exploring the relaxed smoothness condition which was shown to be satisfied for certain neural networks, we theoretically prove both the linear speedup property and the improved communication complexity when the data distribution across machines is homogeneous.
+Our empirical studies show that our algorithm indeed enjoys parallel speedup and greatly improves the runtime performance in various federated learning scenarios (e.g., partial client participation).
+One limitation of our work is that our convergence analysis is only applicable for homogeneous data, and it would be interesting to analyze the settings of heterogeneous data theoretically in the future.